Alfréd Hajós

-Alfréd Hajós (1 February 1878 – 12 November 1955) was a Hungarian swimmer, football player and manager, and architect.
+Alfréd Hajós (1 February 1878 – 12 November 1955) was a Hungarian swimmer, football (soccer) player, referee, manager, and career architect.
 He was the first modern Olympic swimming champion and the first Olympic champion of Hungary.
-No other swimmer ever won such a high fraction of all Olympic events at a single Games.
-He was also part of the first-ever team fielded by Hungary in 1902.
+Formerly excelling in track including discus and hurdles, he was part of the first National European football/soccer team fielded by Hungary in 1902, later serving as a referee as well as the manager and coach of the national football team.

 Biography

-Hajós was born in Budapest, Hungary, as Arnold Guttmann, to a family of Jewish background.
-He was 13 years old when he felt compelled to become a good swimmer after his father drowned in the Danube River.
+Hajós was born in Budapest, as Arnold Guttmann, to a family of Jewish heritage.
+He was 13 years old when he felt compelled to learn swimming after his father drowned in the Danube River.
 He took the name Hajós (sailor in Hungarian) for his athletic career because it was a Hungarian name.

-In 1896, Hajós was an architecture student in Hungary when the Athens Games took place.
+In 1896, Hajós was an architecture student at the Royal Joseph Technical University in Hungary when the Athens Games took place.
 He was allowed to compete, but permission from the university to miss class was difficult to obtain.
-When he returned to the Dean of the Polytechnical University, the dean did not congratulate Hajós on his Olympic success, but instead said: "Your medals are of no interest to me, but I am eager to hear your replies in your next examination."
+Upon return, the dean did not congratulate Hajós on his Olympic success, but instead said: "Your medals are of no interest to me, but I am eager to hear your replies in your next examination."